 Section 1.
 Members.

 The Board of Directors consists of the Officers, ALA Division Councilor, five Directors-at-Large, the chair of the Budget & Finance Committee, the chair of the Organization & Bylaws Committee, and the chair of the Advocacy Committee.
+The Board of Directors may elect to have an ex-officio member in the role of an intern.
+All members of the Board of Directors must be ALA and Core members in good standing.

 a) ALA Division Councilor.
 The division councilor will be elected to a three-year term by the Core membership and will represent the division on the ALA Council.